 Puppies should begin dog obedience training from as young as eight weeks old.
 Those adorable zoomies and the desire to smell and taste everything are your pup’s natural methods for learning.
 Everything they do is a lesson and anything they learn incorrectly is going to have to be unlearnt and retaught down the line.

-So, starting right from the get-go can be invaluable.
+So, starting at a puppy school right from the get-go can be invaluable.
 Especially if you consider why do dogs bite, as this has been a prominent issue in New Zealand of late.

 As mentioned, adult dogs and older puppies can also benefit greatly from obedience classes.
 There’s no need to see any age as a cut off date to learn because old dogs really can learn new tricks.
 Some dog schools have specially designed classes for older dogs and for dogs with behavioural issues.